CEAD Autumn Non-Credit Courses

 If your course of choice is full, we will add a Waitlist

-Portfolio Preparation begins 29th September from 5pm to 9pm
+Portfolio Preparation is from 5pm to 9pm

-All other courses begin the week of 18th September and are 6.30pm to 9pm
+All other courses run 6.30pm to 9pm

 Course Code